Axedane/OpenChat-Beta/README.md

-# OpenChat is a !CLOSED SOURCE! chat and you found the files of it!
+# OpenChat is a OPEN SOURCE chat and you found the files of it!